๐ธ Explore 15+ Flowers That Begin with T With Pictures

 Torenia

-Torenia, also known as the wishbone flower, is a pleasant and adaptable annual that is recognized for its colourful blossoms of blue, purple, pink, and white.
-The trailing or spreading growth habit makes it suitable for hanging baskets pots, and as a ground cover in shady garden locations.
+Torenia, also called the wishbone flower, is a cheerful annual plant known for its colorful blooms in blue, purple, pink, and white.
+Because it spreads or trails, it works well in hanging baskets, pots, or as ground cover in shady spots.

 When grown in healthy soil, Torenia plants often form relationships with beneficial mycorrhizal fungi, which help them absorb nutrients especially useful in less-than-perfect soils.